-Newly-admitted students are requested to have their documents certified before the end of the first semester of study, otherwise their registration will be cancelled.
+Newly-admitted students are requested to have their documents certified before the end of the first semester of study, otherwise, their registration will be canceled.

-- i.
-Bachelor's degree Certificate and Grade Transcript obtained in the UAE must be certificated by the UAE Ministry of Education Higher Education Affairs , UAE. - ii.
-Bachelor's degrees and Grade Transcript obtained abroad must be certificated by the Ministry of Higher Education, and the Ministry of Foreign Affairs of the country of origin, and the UAE embassy in that country,
+- a.
+Official Bachelor's and Master's university transcripts and graduation certificates obtained in the UAE must be certificated by the UAE Ministry of Education Higher Education Affairs, UAE. - b.
+Official Bachelor's and Master's university transcripts and graduation certificates obtained abroad must be certified from the country of origin by the authorized educational authority, the country's Ministry of Foreign Affairs, and the UAE Embassy.

-1.2.4.
 Transfer of Graduate students from accredited institutions